Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 about the same advertising traffic on its own website.

 Number 200 on this list only has a marginal market share of 0.1 % 1n the Alexa top 10000.
 Imagine how effective URL number 50.000 will be of your blocklist.
-Fair chance it will never be triggered, because you never surf to the websites this tracker is used.
-Some adblock extensions have an option to exclude URL's with low usage (like AdGuard 'use optimized filters' option) or periodically filter out dead
+Fair chance it will never be triggered, because you never surf to the websites on which this tracker is used.
+Some adblock extensions have an option to exclude URL's with low usage (like AdGuard or SmartAdblock) or periodically filter out dead
 URL's (like Opera's and Brave's build-in adblockers claim to do).

 Opera performed an analysis on the effectiveness of Easylist and reported in a blog that 20 percent of the listed URL were dead and